 - Face towards the audience / camera

 - Try not to turn away when speaking

 - Use black and dark blue markers on the whiteboard

 - Make the size of your writing on the board visible

 Tips for Audio and Video Recording (short and long versions) can be downloaded from the links below.
 You may like to print them and put a laminated copy alongside the podium in lecture venues, to assist lecturers in optimising the audio and video aspects of their presentation.

 Tips for Audio and Video Recording - short version

 Tips for Audio and Video Recording - long version

 If you have any other questions regarding legalities, recording or setting up recordings please visit the Frequently Asked Questions section on the Help site.
-If you wish to view the departments that are currently using the Replay Lecture Capture Service please visit the Departments page.
+If you wish to view the departments that are currently using the Panopto Service please visit the Departments page.
 Additionally, please visit the Panopto Accessibility page for more information.